 Ann has more than 40 years of experience as a Chartered Accountant.
 Over 30 years of her professional life was spent providing accounting and auditing services for a wide range of clients including ‘Not for Profit’ organisations.
 In 2012, when Whitley Stimpson started to develop an interest in academies, it was a natural fit for her to become the lead Associate Director of the newly formed Academies Team.
 Ann spent the majority of her time out at schools providing support to Governors, Head Teachers and their finance team.
 In 2016 Ann took all this knowledge to a newly established free school as Chief Finance Officer.
 After an enjoyable but exhausting two years Ann moved to a four-school MAT providing the Chief Finance Officer with support and technical knowledge to move the decentralised finance structure to a centralised team.

 Ruth Henagulph - Finance Officer

 Ruth has worked in finance since 1999, initially in a self-employed capacity as a Company Secretary for three businesses.
-During this time, she gained an in depth understanding of financial administration/procedures.
-In 2009 she commenced a role as Finance Assistant for The Cherwell School and in 2012 she undertook her current role as Finance Officer for the Trust.
+During this time, she gained an in-depth understanding of financial administration/procedures.
+In 2009 she commenced a role as Finance Assistant for The Cherwell School and in 2012 she started her current role as Finance Officer for the Trust.

 Clare Carpen - Personal Assistant

 Clare has worked within education for more than three years and her career path has always been within the administrative field.
-During this time she has gained in depth knowledge and understanding of school Governance and has continued to progress professionally.
-Clare's role supporting the CEO and Directors of Education utilities her strengths to their best.
+During this time she has gained in-depth knowledge and understanding of school governance and has continued to progress professionally.

 Josh Manning - Business and Technical Support Partner